Simple to use

 We provide deposition trends to use when simulating grid porosity and permeability.

 Our method is rule-based, as defined in the geologic modeling continuum by Pyrcz et al. (2015).
 It includes all the techniques of other rule-based methods (object-based, surface-based, process-based) but focuses on controlling the depositional processes and objects per depositional environment.
-Another critical aspect is that our method is multi-scale both in time and space.
+Another critical aspect is that our method is multi-scale.
 This allows the integration of basin information at the wells' scale.